MobaHinted/client/readme.md

-Your API requests are proxied through my server for caching and better rate limiting, I just log accesses for rate-limiting purposes, but CloudFlare and DigitalOcean will have access to your data as well.
+Your API requests are proxied through my server for caching and better rate limiting, I just log accesses for rate-limiting purposes, but CloudFlare and Vultr will have access to your data as well.

 If you prefer, you can set up an environment variable as described in the Setup section above, and then your API requests won't be proxied, only then Riot will